37 Things You Should Always Keep in Your Car

 Taking a leisurely drive through a popular park one day with a friend, a skateboarder wiped out pretty badly, right in front of my car.
 (No, I didn't hit her.)
 After slamming on the brakes, we jumped out to see if she was okay.
 She'd dislocated and possibly broken her shoulder and was pretty scraped up.
 We cleaned her up as best we could with my first aid kit before driving her back up the hill where her friends and their car were waiting, and ordered one of her friends to take her to an ER.
 Moral of the story: you never know when you're going to need a first aid kit.
 The AAA 53-Piece Tune Up First Aid Kit is an affordable option for $19.99 at Amazon.

 Flashlight or mini-lantern

 You never know what tool you're going to need.
 A multi-tool covers your bases on the most common stuff and is loads more space-efficient than a bulky toolbox.
-Leatherman is the gold standard, but there are plenty of more affordable options on the market, including the Swiss+Tech Micro-Max 19-in-1 Key Ring Multi-Function Pocket Tool for $9.49 at Amazon.
+One of our favorites is this Leatherman Squirt PS4 Multi-Tool, available at B&H Photo for $34.95 where it ships for free.

 We can't all get lost in the wilderness and survive two weeks on Girl Scout cookies.
 But if you might be traveling off the beaten path, it's a good idea to keep a few non-perishable, melt-proof, calorie dense food items in the car, like energy bars, granola bars, dried fruit or MREs.
 I even found one list that included peanut butter, which sounds great in theory but horrible in execution without utensils and water to wash it down.